aditya-malviya-dev/aditya-malviya-dev/README.md

 Role: CSE Undergraduate

-🔭 I’m currently working as SMTS at Salesforce, Ex: F5, Rtx Corp, Honeywell.
+🔭 I’m currently Pursuing BTech CSE at LNCT Bhopal

-🤝 Co-Founder and Technical Writer The Nuclear Geeks
+🤝 Founder and Technical Writer : VAAS

-👯 I’m looking to collaborate on Workshops and Seminars for DevOps and Cloud
+👯 I’m looking to collaborate on Workshops and Seminars for Ai and Cloud

 👨‍💻 All of my practice and forked projects are available at https://github.com/aditya-malviya-dev

-💬 Ask me about DevOps, Cloud, Python and Automation
+💬 Ask me about Ai, Cloud, Python and Automation

 📫 How to reach me? ---> adityamalviya015@gmail.com